talkinggorilla659-prog/BeyondCamus/02_Absurdisms_Fatal_Contradictions.md

-# Chapter 2: Absurdism's Fatal Contradictions
+# Chapter 2: Absurdism's Incomplete Architecture

 Camus's phenomenological diagnosis of the absurd is philosophically sound.
-His prescriptive response is not.
-This chapter catalogs the contradictions that render absurdism philosophically incoherent, showing why it cannot serve as systematic framework for living with meaninglessness.
+His prescriptive response, however, lacks the structural foundations necessary to support it.
+This chapter catalogs the gaps in absurdism's architecture—not to dismiss Camus's insights but to show where the building project stalled and where it must be continued.

 These are not peripheral problems or matters of interpretation.
-They are fundamental failures that any serious engagement with absurdism must confront.
-I present them not to dismiss Camus but to clear ground for building something better.
+They are fundamental incompleteness in a project that drew the blueprints correctly but failed to construct the machinery those blueprints implied.
+I present them not to reject Camus but to understand what he accomplished and what remains to be built.

 ## 2.1 The Ethical Bootstrapping Problem